haiwen/seafile-admin-docs/manual/maintain/seafile_fsck.md

 Note: If you store the seafile-data directory in a battery-backed NAS (like EMC or NetApp), or use S3 backend available in the Pro edition, the internal objects won't be corrupt.

-Starting from version 2.0, Seafile server comes with a seaf-fsck tool to help you recover from this corruption (similar to git-fsck tool).
-This tool recovers any corrupted library back to its last consistent and usable state.

-Starting from version 4.1, we provide a seaf-fsck.sh script.
+We provide a seaf-fsck.sh script to check the integrity of libraries.
 The seaf-fsck tool accepts the following arguments:

 ```
 cd seafile-server-latest